 The dining table is where it all happens – lazy weekend brunches, Sunday roasts, wine-fuelled parties and Monday-night comfort food.
 As such, a table that can seat everyone comfortably, while matching your interior scheme, is sure to be top of the list when choosing dining furniture.

-Whether your taste is round or rectangular, glossy glass or warm, rich walnut; whether you live in cosy studio flat, sprawling loft apartment or suburban semi, we’ve sourced the most stylish modern to suit your space and needs.
+Whether your taste is round or rectangular, glossy glass or warm, rich walnut; whether you live in cosy studio flat, sprawling loft apartment or suburban semi, we’ve sourced the best contemporary dining tables to suit your space and needs.

-1. Make your dining table the focal point
+1. Make a contemporary dining table the focal point

 Ever-trendy marble gives this round Vortex Table, available from Calligaris, a luxurious finish, but the real pièce de resistance is the swirling metal base.
 It sits between four and six people.

-2. Pick a glossy finish to brighten a dark room
+2. Pick a glossy finish for a contemporary dining table to brighten a dark room

 With a gleaming quartz composite top, the Canto Dining Table from West Elm features a light bronze base.
 Seating six people, it’s practical enough for a family and snazzy enough for a dinner party.

 3. Love to entertain?
-Invest in an extending table
+Invest in a contemporary dining table that extends

 Love the idea of a big long table but don't really have the space to comfortably fit one in?
-Consider opting for an extendable option that can cater for those people-packed dinner parties.
+Consider opting for an extendable dining table that can cater for those people-packed dinner parties.

 The Etta Stained Oak Dining Table from Habitat extends out to seat up to eight people and, paired with a dark and atmospheric interior scheme, is effective in creating a stylish dining set up with real ambience.

 4. Tiny flat?
-This compact table still seats four
+Go for a compact contemporary dining table

 The Safia Table from Made is perfect for narrow dining areas, thanks to its organic form and the seamless look its blent plywood legs create.